-The self-catering treehouse style cabins are nestled amongst the forest where you can look out to long sandy beaches, Vallay island and the hills of Harris in the distance.
+Unwind in our stunning self-catering accommodation on North Uist.
+Our treehouse style cabins are nestled amongst the forest where you can look out to long sandy beaches, Vallay island and the hills of Harris in the distance.
 Be mesmerised by the ever changing colours of the Atlantic ocean as the tide comes and goes, completely changing the incredible view from every room of your cabin throughout each hour of every day.

 Look out for the goldcrest, the UK’s smallest bird, and the UK’s largest and most incredible bird the white-tailed eagle (sea-eagle).
 Relax by the wood burning stove or soak in the views from the freestanding bath.
 This is an ideal retreat for couples wishing to truly ‘get away’ from it all and unwind in the exceptionally scenic landscape of the Outer Hebrides.

-Both circular cabins (Cailleach-oidhche and Iolaire) are based on the prehistoric wheelhouse design of the Iron age, the remains of which can be seen in many places throughout the Western Isles.
+Both circular self-catering cabins (Cailleach-oidhche and Iolaire) are based on the prehistoric wheelhouse design of the Iron age, the remains of which can be seen in many places throughout Uist.

 - Real wood burning stove